haakon8855/op-office-booking-enhancements/README.md

 ## Download and Installation

-__Disclaimer:__ This extension is not verified by the Chrome Web Store or Firefox Addons, continue at your own risk.
+__Disclaimer:__ This extension is not verified by the Chrome Web Store.
+To run this extension in Chromium browsers, developer mode must be enabled.
+Continue at your own risk.

 The extension can be downloaded from the
 [releases page](https://github.com/haakon8855/op-office-booking-enhancement-suite/releases/).

+### Firefox

+__Important:__ If you want to develop the firefox version of the extension or load the extension unpacked, you will need to have either Firefox Dev Edition or Firefox Nightly.

+1. Download the .xpi file containing the extension via the link above
+2. If you did so in Firefox, it should ask for installation permission
+3. If not, you can download it manually and drag the file into firefox and it should install.

 ### Chromium

-1. Download the .zip containing the extension via the link below
+1. Download the .zip containing the extension via the link above
 2. Extract the zipped extension to any folder
 3. Open Google Chrome and click on the extensions menu in the upper right (puzzle piece button)
 4. At the bottom, click on _Manage extensions_